 30 pounds is ideal and big enough for protection.
 Smaller dogs live longer they consume less resources for example less meat and dog food are better for the environment.
 A smaller dog leaves less poo and hair to clean up.
 They can be placed in shopping carts without having to be service dogs and can more easily or likely travel with you in public transportation.

 If you don't take care of your dog's teeth, it could cause your dog to live a shorter life as well as cost you a lot of money for teeth cleaning and dental work.
 It's cheaper to buy the expensive dog toothpaste and bully sticks to prevent future problems.
 Sometimes dogs like to eat grass which you should allow as it's good for their digestive system.
 However sometimes they can sneeze and choke a bit on the grass, but they will get over that eventually.
 In rare cases the sneezing will be violent; time will allow that to clear up.

-Itchy skin (belly, etc.) natural remedy: Coconut oil!
+Itchy skin (belly, etc.) natural remedy: Coconut oil and/or hemp oil.

 Keep your dog fenced in if let outside freely.
 They will cross dangerous roads without hesitation.
 Too many dogs are hit by vehicles, causing vet bills that exceed the cost of fences.
 Buy a harness for your dog for walking on a leash.
 Never attach a leash to a collar as neck damage could occur, especially with dogs with smaller necks.
 Do not keep a tight leash unless necessary.
 Give them some freedom to smell around which is very important for them.

 There are many mean people out there who don't appreciate your cute, friendly dog approaching them or their property.
 They can be very hostile, especially if your dog is off leash.
 It is recommended to let your dog have off leash exercise and play time when feasible; otherwise when near a lot of people or traffic, put his harness and leash on.

 Dog Parks, Rest Areas and Pet Stores